Skip to main content

 • AWS Role ARNs: Read Only Role ARN

-Proceed to the next steps and create the role.
+4. Click through the remaining steps and create the role.

-Assign the Role to the users you want to allow access.
-You can also assign it to an Access List or use it in conjunction with Access Requests.
+Assign this role to the users you want to grant access.
+You can also assign it to an Access List or use it with Access Requests.

 Step 4/4.
 Access AWS resources